gregmeszaros/nfc-cold-wallet/README.md

 Duration: **6-8 weeks** (after that should ready to submit to App Store and Google play store)

 ## Extra functionality (Milestone 2)
-- ability to generate new wallet in the app (with only the core functionality the seed needs to be typed manually)
+- use custom derivation paths - derive multiple accounts from single master seed (partially covered in milestone 1)
+- export accounts as JSON - ability to import to different wallets - Restore account from JSON (https://polkadot.js.org/apps/#/accounts)
 - more options to import already existing wallet mnemonic seed (QR code reader)
 - ability to have partial seed backed up on NFC tags (use 2 or more NFC tags to recover the full seed) --> **Shamir's Secret Sharing**, example: https://iancoleman.io/shamir39/

-Payout: **1000 KSM**
+Payout: **433 KSM**

 Duration: **4-6 weeks**